arialpew/dufl/README.md

 ## Import New File Type

-Suppose you want to import a new file type, like "txt" file.
+`Dufl` support Babel macros, you can install any macros or make your own.

-`Dufl` support `babel-macro`, you can use `preval.macro` to evaluate code at build time :
+Use `preval.macro` to evaluate code at build time :

 ```js
 import preval from 'preval.macro';